TaCo Tablet Control

 - Type the same password into the Password field in TaCo and tap Connect

-On the main console, navigate back to the Remote tab (MENU > Setup > Options > REMOTE tab)
+Navigate to the console's Remote tab (MENU > Setup > Options > REMOTE tab)

 and locate the device in the Tablet Controllers area that is awaiting authorisation.
 Press Awaiting authorisation and select one of the options presented.